Manual2Skill++: Connector-Aware General Robotic Assembly from Instruction Manuals via Vision-Language Models: experiment

 \subsubsection{Connection Strategy Evaluation}

 Under this setup, we compare three connection strategies:

-\begin{itemize} \item Random Search: The held part is lowered vertically until the distance to the target hole stops decreasing, then constant downward pressure with small lateral perturbations is applied to overcome local friction and contact barriers near the correct location. \item Grid Search: A 1\,cm side-length grid with 2\,mm resolution is traversed in an S-shape over the target slot.
+\begin{itemize} \item Random Search: The held part is lowered vertically until the distance to the target hole stops decreasing, then constant downward pressure with small lateral perturbations. \item Grid Search: A 1\,cm side-length grid with 2\,mm resolution is traversed in an S-shape over the target slot.
 Insertion is attempted at each grid point, with small perturbations to correct misalignment or tilt-induced friction upon jamming. \item Force-Position Hybrid: Extends Grid Search by using a tri-axial force sensor to detect contact forces, triggering a fine insertion phase where displacement compensation based on magnitude and direction of lateral force guide targeted corrections, greatly improving success in tight tolerance scenarios.

 \end{itemize}